-Explore with a wanderly wagon the beautiful Périgord Blanc with its rolling hills, rich farmlands, green forests and small creeks, medieval castles and villages – a different kind of family holiday experience in France!
+On a horse-drawn caravan, explore the beautiful Périgord Blanc with its rolling hills, rich farmlands, green forests and small creeks, medieval castles and villages – a different kind of family holiday experience in France!

-Discover the beautiful Périgord Blanc in France's southwest in a horse-drawn Gypsy caravan!
+Discover the beautiful Périgord Blanc in southwest France, in a horse-drawn Gypsy caravan!
 Our passionate horse breeder Pascal will guide you and your family through picturesque villages and lush green valleys, allowing you to explore this extraordinary region in a truly unique way.
-Enjoy the ride in the caravan or by its side on the back of a saddle horse, and take advantage of the free rental bikes to keep exploring the region beyond the itinerary.
+Enjoy the ride in the caravan or alongside it on the back of a saddle horse, and take advantage of the free rental bikes to keep exploring the region beyond the itinerary.
 Overnight stays at local farms, outside small villages and near lakes offer plenty of opportunities to meet with locals and experience rural life in France.

 Weekly rentals only!